 Magento provides 12 free and paid themes, 10 of which are mobile-optimized.
 If you decide to purchase a theme, they are not expensive but be ready to optimize it for mobile and other devices.
 Prices for themes range from $29 – 499.

-With Magento and Shopify, you can also create custom themes from scratch.
+With Magento or Shopify, you can also create custom themes from scratch.

 When you’re running an ecommerce store, performance is vital to its success, since you might lose potential sales.
 None of the customers waits too long for store pages to load and is likely to look elsewhere to make their purchases.